Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

 ## Theme Files
 #### Themes Directory Structure
 The theme directory contains different instances of portal themes, each one of which determines the look and feel of the developer portal via html/css/js.
-Which theme is used at time of render is determined by setting `theme.name` within `portal.conf.yaml`.  (setting `theme.name` to `best-theme` will cause the portal to load theme files under `themes/best-theme/**`).
+Which theme is used at time of render is determined by setting `theme.name` within `portal.conf.yaml`.  (setting `theme.name` to `best-theme` causes the portal to load theme files under `themes/best-theme/**`).

 Each theme file is compromised of a few different folders:
 - **assets/**